of the Czech-Liechtenstein Society, r. a.

-1. Czech-Liechtenstein Society (hereinafter referred to as the "Society) is an association incorporated pursuant to Act no. 89/2012 Coll., the Civil Code (hereinafter referred to as the "Civil Code").
+1. The Czech-Liechtenstein Society, r. a. (hereinafter referred to as the "Association”) is an association incorporated pursuant to Act no. 89/2012 Coll., the Civil Code (hereinafter referred to as the "Civil Code").

-3. The Society was incorporated as a self-governing and voluntary association of physical entities which are interested in Czech-Liechtenstein relations in the field of economy, culture, education, sports and tourism as well as in the common history and cultural heritage of the family of Liechtenstein.
+3. The Association was founded as a self-governing and voluntary association of individuals who physical entities which are interested in Czech-Liechtenstein relations in the fields of economy, culture, education, sports and tourism, as well as in the common history and cultural heritage of the family of Liechtenstein.

-1. The purpose of the Society is to support and develop Czech-Liechtenstein relations, activities and knowledge in all fields of common interests, including raising awareness of the cultural heritage generated by the princely family of Liechtenstein.
+1. The purpose of the Association is to support and develop Czech-Liechtenstein relations, activities and knowledge in all fields of common interests, including raising awareness of the cultural heritage generated by the princely family of Liechtenstein.

-2. The Society will meet the purpose by organizing meetings, lectures, conferences, exhibitions,
+2. The Association will meet the purpose by organizing meetings, lectures, conferences, exhibitions,

-1. Any physical entity over 18 years of age with the place of residence in the territory of the Czech Republic or abroad may become a member of the Society.
-If the committee of the Society decides, a physical entity may also become an honorary member of the Association based on the Association Board’s decision.
+1. Any individual over 18 years of age with a residence on the territory of the Czech Republic or abroad may become a member of the Association.
+An individual may also become an honorary member of the Association based on the Association Board’s decision.

-2. The membership in the Society shall start on the day when the Committee of the Society decides to accept the applicant, based on his or her written application.
-The membership of the founders of the Society shall start on the day of the foundation of the Society.
+2. Membership of the Association shall start on the day when the Association Board decides to accept the applicant, based on his or her written application.
+The membership of the founders of the Association shall start on the day the Association was founded.

-3. A written application for the membership in the Society shall include at least following details:
+3. A written application for membership of the Association shall include at least the following details: